SergeiGayduk/code-challenges/reverse-int/reverseInt.md

 # Reverse Int Explained

-As mentioned in the comments you must first reverse and then check.
-However here's a different way of checking.

 To check you can just & the result with the appropriate mask.

 So in your case the limits are −2,147,483,648 and 2,147,483,647 the hex values of them are -0x80000000 and 0x7fffffff